Chuuk Micronesia Travel Guide

 Support local businesses and respectfully engage with Chuukese culture.

-Use reef-safe sunscreen and avoid touching coral reefs or wrecks while diving.
+Use coral-friendly-safe sunscreen and avoid touching coral reefs or wrecks while diving.

 Make a detailed packing list and check items off as you pack.
 Consider laying out all your items before you pack your bags to visualize what you are bringing.

-This prevents overpacking or forgetting something important, especially in light of the restricted local availability of goods.
+This helps to avoid overpacking or forgetting something important, especially given the not much local availability of goods.